 When I look back at my phone, it’s 3 in the morning.
 I’ve been so into the journal that I didn’t notice the time or that I’ve been playing with my pendant.
 I get up and head for bed.

 I wake with a start the next morning.
-I quickly assess my surroundings and when my body finally settles, I realize how sore my entire body feels and remain lying in bed for the day.
+I quickly assess my surroundings and when my body finally settles, I realize how sore my entire body feels and remain to lie in bed for the day.

 Late at night when I was a child, I’d open the journal just lay in bed and admire her features.
 Imaging this woman as my mom, holding my hand and taking me to the park or the zoo.
 Or I’d imagine her holding me at night lulling me to sleep during a thunderstorm.
 Lauren wasn’t one for comforting during storms so I’d have to stay in my room alone, imagining.